 Kate Germond joined Centurion Ministries in January of 1987 after reading an article in the NY Times about Jim McCloskey’s pioneering work on behalf of the wrongly convicted.
 She thought he might need some help.
 They met, thought they could get along and for 30-years worked shoulder to shoulder to free the innocent from prison.
 Prior to that, she was a businesswoman and community activist in Mendocino, California where she lived with her family for close to 20 years.
-With Jim’s retirement in May 2015, Kate became the Executive Director of Centurion.
-For the time being Kate has had to put aside her passion of working in the field on cases until some of her hopes and dreams for Centurion come to fruition.
-Kate is grateful every single day for Jim’s commitment in 1980 to free from prison a complete stranger.
+After Jim’s retirement in May 2015, Kate became the Executive Director of Centurion.
+She continued to grow the organization until the end of 2019, when returned to her passion of working in the field on cases.
+Kate remains a integral part of Centurion’s operations and is grateful every single day for Jim’s commitment in 1980 to free from prison a complete stranger.

 Jim Cousins is a graduate of Beloit College and Fordham Law School.
 He spent the majority of his career as a trial and appellate lawyer handling intellectual property matters, fraud investigations and commercial disputes.
 He also spent several years as general in-house counsel to emerging technology enterprises and as a director in the global contracts group at PricewaterhouseCoopers.
 His interest in working to free the wrongly convicted began in 1999 when he first volunteered to work with Centurion as local counsel in a Connecticut case.
 Fifteen years later, after working closely with Kate Germond and lead counsel Paul Casteleiro, that case resulted in the exoneration of Richard Lapointe.
 During those 15 years, Jim’s involvement with Centurion grew and evolved.
 His commitment to this type of work progressed to the point where he joined Centurion full time in 2015 as an Attorney/Investigator responsible for case investigations and related legal activities.

-Janet joined Centurion in January 2011 as the Case Coordinator and Volunteer Development.
+Janet joined Centurion in January 2011 as Intake Analyst and Volunteer Development.
 She holds a Paralegal Certificate from Fairleigh Dickinson University and a B.A. from San Francisco State University.
 As an undergraduate, she interned with a prison advocacy group that helps inmates in the San Francisco jail system stay connected with their families.
+Janet works on Centurion’s Case Development team, assessing potential cases of innocence in addition to developing our volunteer and intern needs.
 Prior to joining CM, Janet worked as the Education Coordinator for the Princeton Symphony Orchestra and was the Research Coordinator for a 15-year longitudinal research study called CHAPS (Child Health and Progress Study) that was conducted through Columbia University and the University of Pennsylvania.
-Janet works in the Case Development side of the shop, assessing potential cases of innocence in addition to developing our volunteer and intern needs.
 Janet has two sons – Luke, who lives in Southern California, and Sam, who lives in Pennsylvania.
-Janet and her chocolate lab, Midge, who server's as CM’s office support, live in Hopewell.

-Widowed in 2001 after 35 years of marriage, Rosemary started a “bookkeeping and office service” catering to small businesses.
-Current part-time employment includes the Law Office of David C. Frank and Centurion of Princeton, and several other small businesses in the Columbus area.
-Rosemary is also currently co-owner and co-managing partner of East Spring Properties LLC, a small industrial park located in Eastampton Township with farm land located in both Eastampton & Springfield Townships, and co-owner and co-managing partner of 206 Associates Farm (located in Pemberton & Springfield Townships) consisting of a 40 acre commercial solar project and 40 acres of farmed land.
-Both properties have been family owned since 1931.
-Rosemary is also Manager of the Burlington County Farm Fair of Burlington County, NJ.
-HIred in the fall of 2011, she works with a Board of 18 Trustees and coordinates the annual six day event, that takes place during the third week of July and welcomes over 50,000+ visitors.
+As Centurion’s bookkeeper, Rosemary manages our books and makes sure our bills are paid!
+She also helps support our Case Development team by assisting with database management.
+In addition to the work she does at Centurion, Rosemary is the co-owner and co-managing partner of East Spring Properties LLC, a small industrial park located in Eastampton Township with farm land located in both Eastampton & Springfield Townships, and co-owner and co-managing partner of 206 Associates Farm (located in Pemberton & Springfield Townships) consisting of a 40 acre commercial solar project and 40 acres of farmed land.
+She is also the Manager of the Burlington County Farm Fair of Burlington County, NJ where she coordinates the annual six day event, that takes place during the third week of July and welcomes over 50,000+ visitors.
 She also taught piano for three years, and owned and operated a daycare business for children of working mothers, 1972 – 1982 while raising her own two sons.